THE BUCKET LIST

 8 weeks left.

 Thursday.
 Jimin swears it's the worst day of the week.
-Close enough to Friday that you can taste it on your tongue, the sweet relief of freedom far enough that the agony of watching the clock tick past makes every aching moment feels eternal.
+Close enough to Friday that you can taste it on your tongue, the sweet relief of freedom far enough that the agony of watching the clock tick past makes every aching moment feel eternal.
 Almost makes you want to run into the street.

 Barely anyone ever comes into the shop on Thursdays either.
 Half the time Jimin's just staring into space.
 The other half Dawon orders him around for the hell of it.
 But even that's better than doing nothing.